 “A tremendously liberating gift awaits those who are willing to look upon past challenges as opportunities for growth.”

-You must look at this starting over process as just that: a learning experience.
+You must look at this starting over the process as just that: a learning experience.

-No matter what the situation was that brought you to this moment in your life and having to learn how to start over again, you can use it to your advantage by learning from it and growing in a new way.
+No matter what the situation was that brought you to this moment in your life and learned how to start over again, you can use it to your advantage by learning from it and growing in a new way.

 No one has had a perfect childhood, upbringing, adolescence, or even adulthood.
 You are not and cannot think of yourself as a victim of life.
 Life throws things at every one of us in one form or another.

 Learn from this experience and from all the choices that you’ve made that brought you here.